UofT-Government-Project/Covid19_PHU/README.md

 ### RandomForest Classifier ML model:

+***The reasons why this model was selected***
+  - because it reduces the chances of overfitting by using decision trees which improves high accuracy
+  - the model is robust to outliers
+  - it works well with both categorical and continous values
+  - the correlation between features are minimal and therefore reduces the number of multiple learning algorithms
+  - it automates missing values in the data

+### Model Results:

-After running the model, the accuracy score was 0.915.
-The high accuracy is due to high recovery rate of covid.
+After running the model, the accuracy score is 0.908.
+The high accuracy score is due to the higher rate of recovered cases.  <br>

-### Confusion Matrix:
+Based on the Confusion Matrix below, the results identify the are a total of 209

 ![confusion Matrix](Images/Confusion_matrix.png)